The canonical copy of this repository lives on code.p1k3.com.

 Except as noted below or in the body of specific files, and to the extent possible under law, I, Brennen Bearnes, waive all copyright and related or neighboring rights to the contents of bpb-kit.
 Go to town.

-In the general case, I'm a proponent of Free Software, and correspondingly of the pragmatic value of strong copyleft licenses like the GNU General Public License.
-Where I have the option, I'll generally license more substantial projects under the GPL, with a view towards impeding the corporate capture of every available computational resource and generally throwing a little grit in the gears of capital in these latter days before it finishes murdering the entire biosphere.
-(As no one uses my software, this is a purely symbolic gesture, but what the hell.)
+In the general case, I've long been a proponent of Free Software, and I've tended to use strong copyleft licenses like the GNU General Public License.
+Where I have the option, I'll generally license more substantial projects with a view towards impeding the corporate capture of every available computational resource and generally throwing a little grit in the gears of capital in these latter days before it finishes murdering the entire biosphere.
+(No one uses my software, so this is a purely symbolic gesture.)

 From time to time, I may incorporate code from other sources in this collection, as long as it's in the public domain or under a license that meets the Debian Free Software Guidelines.
 In the latter case, I'll do my best to ensure that said code is clearly marked.